-While COVID-19 isn't a sexually transmitted infection, being in close personal contact with another person is one of the highest risk behaviours for this virus – when you add in shared bodily fluids, it's even higher risk.
+Even in Level 2 - we need to be trying to keep physical distance - so, while COVID-19 isn't a sexually transmitted infection, being in close personal contact with another person is one of the highest risk behaviours for this virus.
+When you add in shared bodily fluids, it's even higher risk.

 COVID-19 is completely different from HIV and STIs and requires a totally different approach and prevention measures.
-Unfortunately this means our three trusted HIV prevention strategies (condoms, PrEP and U=U) won't do anything to stop this pandemic, so here are some other ways to stay safe!
+Unfortunately, this means our three trusted HIV prevention strategies (condoms, PrEP and U=U) won't do anything to stop this pandemic, so here are some other ways to stay at a safe distance!

 Touch of my hand

 Take some advice from our favourite pop queens Britney, Gaga and Hailee and spend some time reconnecting with you (and your hand/s).
 You already know your favourite porn sites, so just click the bookmarks in your banner, put your fingers to your genitals and you're away!
 If you're the type to delete your browser history, this is a good place to start.